Brian-Pho/Textbook-Notes/README.md

 ### Process

+1. Copy the book's table of contents into Dropbox Paper.
-1. Read the textbook/book and write notes in Dropbox Paper.
+2. Read the book and write notes in Dropbox Paper.
-2. Export notes in Markdown.
+3. Export notes in Markdown.
-3. Add them to site and fix markdown to pass linter.
+4. Add them to site and fix markdown to pass linter.
-4. Add quote to start of textbook notes.
+5. Add a quote to the start of textbook notes.
-5. Download images.
+6. Download images.
-6. Replace image URLs with local ones.
+7. Replace image URLs with local ones.
-7. Compress images with TinyPNG.
+8. Compress images with TinyPNG.
-8. Test locally.
+9. Test locally.
-9. Push to repo.
+10. Push to repo.
-10. Review and fix errors.
+11. Review and fix errors.

 - Replace "\. \n" with ".\n" and replace "\? \n" with "?\n" for notes written on mobile (it auto-adds space after period).
 - VS Code Replace "- (.*[^*]):" with "- *$1*:".